Skip to content

 Although not required, we recommend filling in the following fields as well:

 • Image for this episode: a picture to display with the episode.
-This is optional, but it is a good idea to provide one.
-It will be displayed on your website, and usually also by distribution platforms
+This is optional if your podcast is just shown on your website but is mandatory if you use distribution platforms.

 • Generate structured data: not needed for your podcast itself, but can be useful for SEO.
 Generating structured data will help search engines understand the content of your episode, likely helping your SEO efforts.
 We advise leaving this option on at all times.